DuendeInexistente/Cirque/ShortStories/TwilightInThePast.md

  "A number representing nothing, can you believe it?"

  "Not yet, Dalagare.
 But I am waiting for them to reply my letter.
 I will publish their answer on the gazette if you're interested?"
-Star Tracker and Twilight were reaching the borders of the University's grounds, entering the citadel that had spawned around the university.
+Star Tracker and Twilight were reaching the borders of the University's grounds, entering the citadel that had spawned around it.
 Originally it'd been made so far from the coast to provide the students silence and the right amount of isolation, but as people travels and money flows, business is given to follow.

 It was still a quiet little town, however, which pleased her.
-The head of the university (A position she'd reach one day, just you wait) had imposed very strict sanctions when it came to noise, and curfews during the week.
+The head of the University (Which was a position she very much intended to reach) had imposed very strict sanctions when it came to noise, and curfews during the week.

 Star Tracker was growing increasingly self conscious by the time they reached the first storefront, seeing himself obligated to keep the conversation going and wanting to say something stuck in his throat.